huangxny/MERN-Auth/README.md

 # MERN-Auth
 Starter code for MERN project that needs user authentication
+- Use vite and express-generator
+- Native mongoDB, native fetch
+- React and express running on same server, no CORS

 how to use:
 1. create empty git project repo with .gitignore -node